The first full week of 2015 has been a busy one – both at home and abroad, as the new year kicked off in style, weather wise.

 Four quakes measuring between 6.4 and 4.1 in magnitude hit the Methven and Arthur’s Pass area between 6.48am and 6.59am.

 The first tremor, measuring 6.4, struck 35km north of Methven at 6.48am, GNS Science reported.

 Further south, farmers in Southland are being warned about water permits on old mining deeds, as the country dries out and river levels drop.

 A number of rivers in the region have fallen near or below their minimum flows, due to the dry weather.

-Deemed permits have historically not been subject to flow restrictions, but chief executive Peter Bodeker says that's no longer the case.
+Deemed permits have historically not been subject to flow restrictions, but now that’s no longer the case.